 The Economics study programme is designed to provide students with a broad spectrum of technical knowledge and skills in the field of economics and offers the possibility of pursuing in-depth studies.
 The main emphasis is placed on imparting methodological skills.
 Consequently, this study programme contributes to promoting the students’ specialist competences as well as their personality development.
 Both the design and focus of the academic training largely correspond to the challenges future leaders will have to face—they need to become “all-rounders”.
 This is important not only for military officers, but also for executive personnel in the business world, in administration, associations and society in general.
 In terms of content, the Economics study programme focuses on matters related to national economies, preparing students for general decision-oriented specialist and leadership tasks.

-More information on the Economics programme (BSc/MSc)
+More information on the Law for Public Administration programme (LLB)